Sameer (film)

-Sameer is the 2017 Bollywood drama film directed by award-winning documentary maker Dakxin Chhara at his directorial debut.
-The film premiered at the New York Indian Film Festival (2017).
-The film stars popular actors like Zeeshan Mohammed Ayyub, Subrat Dutta, Anjali Patil, and Seema Biswas.
-Produced by Nomad Movies, Sameer had its theatrical release in India on 8 September 2017.
+Sameer is the 2017 Indian Hindi-language drama film directed by Dakxin Chhara in his directorial debut.
+The film premiered at the New York Indian Film Festival in 2017.
+The film stars Mohammed Zeeshan Ayyub, Subrat Dutta, Anjali Patil, and Seema Biswas.
+Sameer was released in India on 8 September 2017.

-Plot
+Premise

 After a series of bomb blasts in Hyderabad a special ATS team, led by officer Desai, identified Yasin Darji as the suspect.
 Following a tip, the team reaches a location to arrest Yasin only to end up arresting Sameer, the wrong guy.
 While the error needs to be fixed, the higher authorities decide to bargain with Sameer for his freedom, sending him as a mole.
 Sameer turns a mole to stop Yasin Darji before he kills more innocent people.
 A chase begins.
 Will they manage to stop Yasin, or will Yasin triumph?